 The figures for the same period for Microsoft Sites and Verizon Media (formerly Yahoo and Oath) are 24.8% and 11.6%, respectively.
 In terms of the actual number of queries, this translates to 9.57 billion search queries in one month for Google.

-Google’s share was even higher for mobile search engine traffic, at 95%.
+SEO specialists should also know that Google’s share was even higher for mobile search engine traffic, at 95%.
 Among the other top search engines—Bing, Yahoo, and DuckDuckGo—the corresponding organic search traffic shares were 4% and 2%, 3% and 2%, and 0.6% and 0.6%, for overall and mobile search respectively.

 It’s not surprising that the largest number of visitors (27%) to Google are from the United States.
 The next highest number comes from India, at 8.7%.
 Some locations like China and Russia have local players that take away a substantial chunk of the Google search engine market share.
 Despite that, visitors from China account for the fourth-highest proportion of all visitors (3.6%) after Japan (4.6%).

 While Google is certainly the primary search engine in the US, it also has a strong presence worldwide.
 It typically accounts for more than 80% of all desktop search traffic in most markets—for example, its market share in the US is 83.48%.
 On the other hand, the overall Google market share in Russia is just 42.84%, and it’s even lower in China, at 8.04%.